indesil/beren/README.md

 Beren
 ========

-`Beren` is a Java bean validation generator.
-Using annotation processor, `Beren` is able to generate validators classes at compilation time!
+`Beren` is a Java bean validation generator able to generate validators classes at compilation time!

 ## How does it works?
 You need to add two modules into your project.
 First `beren-compiler`